For many years now, stem cell cloning has promised to be the hair loss cure everyone’s been hoping for.

-And those that are involved have had plenty of difficulties and delays to contend with.
+And those that are involved have had plenty of problems and delays to contend with.
 For example, back in 2010, insufficient results and inadequate funding forced the UK company Intercytex to cancel its phase III trials and close down its hair regeneration business.

 Other companies that have been leading the way include: Aderans Research Institute (ARI), Histogen Inc. and Replicel Life Sciences.

-And you can read all about some of their progress… and problems, on the next page.
+And you can read all about some of their progress (and problems) on the next page.